Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 • Contact local animal control authorities if the source of rabies is at large (i.e. a rabid pet that is loose; a stray dog or cat; or rabies reservoir species like bats, skunks, and racoons).

-FVR stands for feline viral rhinotracheitis.
-This is a common and contagious upper respiratory infection in cats with no known cure.
+Feline viral rhinotracheitis (FVR) is a common and contagious upper respiratory infection in cats with no known cure.
 This disease is caused by feline herpesvirus type-1 (FHV-1.)
+Therefore, the vaccine for FVR is also known as the herpesvirus cat vaccine.

 Symptoms of FHV infection or feline viral rhinotracheitis include fever, lack of appetite, lethargy, salivation, sneezing, nasal discharge, ocular discharge, and conjunctivitis.
 In young kittens, an FHV infection can lead to death from pneumonia in kittens.